gaogaotiantian/viztracer/docs/source/viztracer.rst

         :value: None

         Specify the files or folders that VizTracer will not trace.
 If it's not empty, VizTracer will function in blacklist mode, any files/folders not included will be ignored.

+        Because converting code filename in tracer is too expensive, we will only compare the input and its absolute path against code filename, which could be a relative path.
+That means, if you run your program using relative path, but gives the ``exclude_files`` an absolute path, it will not be able to detect.

         Can't be set with ``include_files``